wazo-platform/wazo-confd/README.md

 ### xivo-dao

-In case you need to mount xivo_dao inside the xivo-confd container, add the following line in confd volumes in integration_tests/assets/base/docker-compose.yml
+In case you need to mount xivo_dao inside the xivo-confd container:

+* uncomment the confd volumes in ```integration_tests/assets/base/docker-compose.yml```
+* set the environment variable:

 ```
-- "/path/to/xivo_dao:/usr/local/lib/python2.7/site-packages/xivo_dao"
+export LOCAL_GIT_REPOS=/parent/directory/to/all/git/repos
 ```

 ### Modified database